phillmv/stunning-broccoli-fork/README.md

 ## Building a release

-A build can be triggered by running the action as a workflow dispatch.
+The workflow is configured as `workflow_dispatch`, so can be triggered manually via GitHub.

 ## Verifying the attestation